cmdoret/renku-project-template/python-datasci/README.md

 The `src` folder contains a subdirectory with your project's name, which can be installed as a local "development" package (defined in `setup.py`) by running `pip install -e .`.
 Inside a Renku session, this package will already be available thanks to the `post-init.sh` script which is executed whenever starting a session.
 Once installed, code in this directory can be imported from anywhere using `import project_name`.

-### default recipes
+### Default Makefile recipes

 A Makefile is also included.
 It contains basic recipes to install, test and lint the local package.

 ## Working with the project

-The simplest way to start your project is right from the Renku platform - just click on the `Environments` tab and start a new session.
+The simplest way to start your project is right from the Renku platform - just click on the `Sessions` tab and start a new session.
-This will start an interactive environment right in your browser.
+This will start an interactive session right in your browser.

 To work with the project anywhere outside the Renku platform, click the `Settings` tab where you will find the